jhocast/Cybersecurity/README.md

   - Once installed, it is setup and started.
   - Finally it is setup to start at reboot.
 </details>

+Playbook can be run by entering:
+- ansible-playbook filebeat-playbook.yml

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance.